JCTRoth/HandyMon/README.md

 # HandyMon
-####  Wirten in Java, GUI is done in Java Grid.
+####  Wirtten in Java, the GUI is done in  a Java Grid.

 **At the game has a pokemon like battle mode.
-Based on the current class implementation the game can be expandet massivily to build a full gameboy like poketmon game clone.**
+Based on the current class implementation the game can be expanded massivily to build a full gameboy like pokemon game clone.**

 ![](/img/screen_030.jpg)